Day Seven – Shomare to Dingboche Monday 28 September 2015

 Three hours walking today.

-The yaks that arrived after dark the night before at our lodge were brought from the hill early in the morning.
+The yaks that arrived after dark the night before at our lodge were brought down from the hill early in the morning.
 They were loaded up on the lawn in front of the lodge.
 A vet (well possibly not a vet as such) came to attend to one of the yaks so we witnessed the ointment and injection procedure while we waited for our breakfast.

 Which reminds me it usually is a good idea to order your breakfast the night before and your dinner a bit beforehand to give the person cooking time to get organised.

 We said goodbye to Ngima (means Sunday) and her husband Lhakpa (means Wednesday) from the lodge.
 Sherpa people’s first name is always the day of week.
 This can be confusing.
-Ngima and Lhakpa spent some time explaining this to us the night before.
+Ngima and Lhakpa spent some time explaining this the night before.

 At this altitude an Everest Base Camp Trek would have an acclimatisation day and it would either be in Dingboche or in Periche depending on which way you walked in.